SWIP-North

 Other transmission projects have taken decades to build.
 Will this be any different?

 SWIP-North is not a new project.
 It is the final segment of the larger Southwest Intertie Project, which began decades ago.
 Idaho Power was SWIP-North’s original developer in the 1990s.
-The urgency of completing the project has grown as rising energy demand across the western United States strains the grid.
-Much of the preliminary work required for siting and permitting SWIP-North has already been completed.
+Much of the preliminary work required for siting and permitting SWIP-North has been completed.

 What public vetting of SWIP-North has occurred?

-SWIP-North has undergone years of federal and local reviews, including public hearings and comment periods in Twin Falls, Jerome, and Cassia counties.
+SWIP-North has undergone years of federal and local reviews, including public hearings and commenting in Twin Falls, Jerome, and Cassia counties.
 The project’s line corridors are approved for Cassia and Twin Falls counties.

-The Jerome County Planning and Zoning Commission held a public hearing June 30 and approved a special-use permit for SWIP-North.
-That decision has been appealed.
+The application process for a special-use permit is currently underway in Jerome County.
+The County Commission decided to sustain and remand the decision to the Planning and Zoning Commission.
 The U.S. Bureau of Land Management has issued a Record of Decision, permitting the construction of SWIP-North across land the agency manages, following a full Environmental Impact Statement, which included extensive public outreach, tribal consultation, and agency coordination.
-Idaho Power’s Integrated Resource Plan has for many years identified SWIP‑North as a cost-effective solution for improving winter reliability.
-The Idaho Public Utilities Commission has adopted Idaho Power’s Integrated Resource Plan, which identifies SWIP-North as an important asset for meeting customer needs, following substantial public engagement and examination.
+Idaho Power’s Integrated Resource Plan has for many years identified SWIP-North as a cost-effective solution for improving winter reliability.
+The Idaho Public Utilities Commission (PUC) has adopted Idaho Power’s Integrated Resource Plan, which identifies SWIP-North as an important asset for meeting customer needs, following substantial public engagement and examination.

 Does SWIP-North enable Lava Ridge?